pytorch/xla/API_GUIDE.md

     ```

-1. Loops with a different number of iterations between steps are subject to similar observations as tensor shapes.
+1. In order to avoid recompilations, not only shapes must be constant, but also computations accross XLA devices in all hosts.
+A special case of this is loops with a different number of iterations between steps.
 PyTorch/XLA automatically handles them, but they are seen as different execution graphs and require recompilations.

-Therefore, to get the best performance, same computations should run on all XLA devices in all hosts.
-One example of this is: iterators in `torch_xla_py.data_parallel` may drop the
+1. Iterators in `torch_xla_py.data_parallel` may drop the
 last few batches in the input iterator, in order to do the same amount of work
 on all XLA devices.
 In the extreme case where dataset is small, and there are
 too few steps, this may result in a no-op epoch.
+Therefore, it is better to use
+small batch sizes in those cases.

 1. Even when it's known that a PyTorch tensor is a scalar, avoid using
    `tensor.item()`.
 Prefer instead keeping it as a tensor and the use of tensor